 Canada was pleased that the panel corroborated Canada's claim that the EC

 regulation violated the principle of national treatment.

-India noted the panel's finding that national treatment obligations cannot
+India noted the panel's finding that national treatment obligations cannot be conditioned on reciprocity.

 The DSB adopted the panel report.

 DS285: United States — Measures affecting the cross-border supply of gambling and betting services

 Antigua and Barbuda said that it had some concerns with some of the Appellate Body's statements and decisions but that it was generally satisfied.
 It added that it looked forward to the US' implementation and that it would monitor it closely.

 The US said that it was pleased that the Appellate Body reversed or modified key findings of the panel, which it called “flawed”.
 The US then commented on several aspects of the Appellate Body report, including the issue of whether or not the US had made a commitment on gambling and betting services.

 The EC welcomed the Appellate Body report and noted that the ruling